Bicycle helmet: is it compulsory for children and adults?

 Is it illegal to ride a bike without a helmet?

-How to choose a suitable bicycle helmet?
+How to choose the right bicycle helmet?

 Safety standards to check

 A helmet only offers effective protection if it is certified.
-We recommend choosing a LANKELEISI bicycle helmet .
+We recommend choosing a LANKELEISI bicycle helmet.

 For a traditional bike or an electric bike limited to 25 km/h, make sure the helmet bears the CE marking and complies with the NF EN 1078 standard.
 This standard guarantees that the helmet has passed a series of resistance and shock absorption tests.